UNDP Climate Promise

 • Gender-responsive NDC roadmaps: Mali and Lao PDR.

-• National strategies: Pakistan validated National Strategy to Combat Climate Change; Armenia initiated design of Methane Reduction Roadmap.
+• National strategies: Pakistan validated National Strategy to Combat Climate Change; Armenia finalized a Methane Reduction Roadmap; Bangladesh completed roadmap for National Hydrogen Strategy.

 • Water: Nigeria prepared a Water Basin Adaptation Action Plan and an assessment of the sector’s policy, regulatory and institutional landscape, which is under review.

-• Institutional strengthening: Chad operationalised a National Technical Committee on Climate Change to develop climate policies and strategies through a decree from the Ministry of Environment; Bangladesh drafted a gender-responsive institutional coordination mechanism, mandate, and plan; Belize hosted a Climate Crisis Forum for parliamentarians.
+• Institutional strengthening: Chad and Zimbabwe operationalised National Technical Committees on Climate Change; Bangladesh drafted a gender-responsive institutional coordination mechanism, mandate, and plan; Belize hosted a Climate Crisis Forum for parliamentarians.
+El Salvador designed and applied a tool to identify and prioritize high-impact climate Policies, Actions, and Measures for its NDC.

-• Workshops were held in Namibia and Uruguay (climate finance), Panama (gender equality and climate), and Zimbabwe (Climate Change Gender Action Plan).
-Panama also conducted eleven workshops in 8 provinces and one indigenous territory to support Gender and Climate Change initiatives, while Lao PDR conducted 3 trainings on mainstreaming gender in 6 NDC priority sectors.
-Nigeria trained stakeholders on water governance and water management planning.
+• Workshops were held in El Salvador, Namibia and Uruguay (climate finance), Panama (gender equality and climate), and Zimbabwe (Climate Change Gender Action Plan).
+Panama also conducted eleven workshops in eight provinces and one indigenous territory to support Gender and Climate Change initiatives, while Lao PDR conducted three trainings on mainstreaming gender in six NDC priority sectors.
+Nigeria trained stakeholders on water governance and water management planning and held consultations on NDC options.

 • Transparency/Measuring, Reporting and Verification (MRV):